Tanner Pearson: Los Angeles Kings (2013–2018)

-Pearson played major junior hockey with the Barrie Colts in the Ontario Hockey League.
-On August 3, 2012, Pearson signed a three-year entry-level contract with the Los Angeles Kings, who had drafted him with the last pick of the first round (30th overall) in the 2012 NHL Entry Draft.
+Pearson was selected by the Los Angeles Kings of the National Hockey League (NHL) with the last pick of the first round (30th overall) in the 2012 NHL entry draft.
+It was the third time Pearson had been available to be drafted, going undrafted the first two times.
+On August 3, 2012, Pearson signed a three-year entry-level contract with the Kings.

-In 2013, the Kings recalled Pearson after completion of his first professional season with affiliate, the Manchester Monarchs of the American Hockey League, to be one of their "black aces" on their taxi squad during the Stanley Cup playoffs.
+In 2013, the Kings recalled Pearson after completion of his first professional season with their American Hockey League (AHL) affiliate, the Manchester Monarchs, to be one of their "black aces" on their taxi squad during the Stanley Cup playoffs.
 On May 18, 2013, he played right wing on the Kings fourth line in his first NHL game in a playoff game against the San Jose Sharks.
-On December 3, 2013, Pearson was sent back down to Manchester.
+Pearson scored his first NHL goal on November 14 against Kevin Poulin in a 3–2 win over the New York Islanders.
+On December 3, Pearson was sent back down to Manchester.
 On June 13, 2014 Pearson helped lead the Kings to a Stanley Cup victory over the New York Rangers.
+He scored 12 points in the 24 games it took the Kings to claim the cup.

 In the 2014–15 season, Pearson played a majority of the season with Jeff Carter and Tyler Toffoli, with the line being dubbed "That 70s Line" since all three had numbers in the 70s.
-Pearson was injured on January 10, 2015, suffering a broken left leg during a game against the Winnipeg Jets.
-The injury would cause Pearson to miss the remainder of the 2014–15 season.
+He was named the NHL's rookie of the month in October 2014.
+Pearson was injured on January 10, 2015, suffering a broken left fibula during a game against the Winnipeg Jets.
+The injury caused Pearson to miss the remainder of the season.
+He finished the season with 23 points in 63 games.
 On April 2, 2015, Pearson signed a two-year contract extension worth $2.8 million.

-In October 2016, Pearson was suspended for four games for an illegal hit to the head of Brandon Davidson.
+In October 2016, during the Kings training camp, Pearson was suspended for four games for an illegal hit to the head of Brandon Davidson of the Edmonton Oilers.
+He missed the final two Kings' preseason games and the first two of the regular season.
+After returning from suspension, Pearson scored four goals and six points in his four games.
 As an impending restricted free agent following the 2016–17 season, having established career bests with 24 goals and 44 points, Pearson agreed to a four-year contract extension worth $15 million on May 8, 2017.
-Pearson through the first year of his new contract in 2017–18 season, was one of four Kings skaters to appear in all 82 games, he ranked sixth in scoring with 15 goals and 40 points.
+Pearson through the first year of his new contract in 2017–18 season, was one of four Kings skaters to appear in all 82 games, with 15 goals and 40 points.
 With the Kings off to slow start to start the 2018–19 season, Pearson mirrored the Kings struggles by registering just 1 assist through 17 games.